About Flamm

 2. also used in flamm nowedh adj. meaning brand new

-Flamm is a pilot visual art-led event that brings internationally and nationally important work to Cornwall, enables ambitious new work by locally-based artists and engages communities and visitors in its multi-layered programme.
+Flamm is a visual art-led event that brings internationally and nationally important work to Cornwall, enables ambitious new work by locally-based artists and engages communities and visitors in its multi-layered programme.

 For its pilot year, Flamm was based in Redruth and took place over the weekend of 21-22 October 2023.
 The event used a variety of spaces throughout the town for screenings, exhibitions, activities, talks and performances.
+For 2023, we worked with the theme of Change, you can see some highlights of the festival here.

 Our vision is for Flamm to continue as an annual or biennial event, moving across Cornwall, with a new location and theme for each iteration.